Examining Opioid Risk Mitigation Practices in a Rural Pain Management Clinic: A Quality Improvement Project

-Many Americans are dependent on or misuse prescription opioids.
-Increasing opioid misuse and opioid use disorder rates have led to record opioid-related deaths in recent years.
-Provider prescribing practices are one part of the problem.
+Opioid misuse and opioid use disorder rates have led to record opioid-related deaths nationally.
+Virginia public health officials declared a public health emergency due to the opioid crisis.
+Provider prescribing practices are part of this complex local and national public health problem.
 Evidence indicates that prescribers should assess for risks related to substance misuse and abuse in high-risk populations, such as patients on long-term opioid therapy.
-By evaluating risk level, the provider will have additional information to guide treatment decisions and a baseline for assessing future changes in risk status.
-Identifying high-risk patients is a first step in promoting quality care for this population.
+By evaluating risk level, the provider has additional information to guide treatment decisions and a baseline for assessing future changes in risk status.
 This project used quality improvement methods to study the implementation of an opioid risk screening tool in a rural pain management clinic.
-Addiction screening was implemented in two iterative Plan-Do-Study-Act (PDSA) cycles, first with one clinic provider (Cycle 1) and then with four clinic providers (Cycle 2).
-The project included all patients seen by the participating providers who met inclusion criteria.
+Addiction screening was implemented in two iterative Plan-Do-Study-Act (PDSA) cycles, aiming to screen 80% of eligible patients by Cycle 2.
 Participants completed an anonymous paper version of the Opioid Risk Tool-Opioid Use Disorder (ORT-OUD) as part of their intake assessment paperwork.
-The Primary Investigator (PI) recorded the number of eligible patients and the number of patients who completed the screening.
-At the end of each cycle, the PI interviewed providers to identify barriers to and levers to further implementation.
-Using Excel, the PI calculated descriptive statistics to analyze the data at the end of Cycles 1 and 2.
-The analysis included the number of patients seen, the number and percent of eligible patients, screened patients for each cycle, and the risk level for each screened patient.
-The project implemented the ORT-OUD screening with 78 patients in two PDSA cycles (Cycle 1, n = 13; Cycle 2, n = 65).
-The screening identified 16 patients (21%) as high-risk and 33% of patients had one or more risk factors.
-Opioid risk screening can provide valuable information when assessing and treating patients receiving long-term opioid therapy for chronic non-malignant pain (CNMP).
+The number of patients seen, the number and percent of eligible patients, screened patients, and the risk level for each screened patient was calculated.
+The project implemented the ORT-OUD screening with 78 patients, three of which completed the screening with nurse assistance.
+Thus, 100% of eligible patients were screened, meeting the screening goal.
+The screening identified 16 patients (21%) as high-risk.
+Opioid risk screening can provide valuable information when assessing and treating patients receiving long-term opioid therapy for chronic non-malignant pain.
 This project successfully implemented an opioid risk screening protocol using an interdisciplinary team approach.